cs10/sp26/home.md

 <!--
 ## Announcements: Wednesday, January 28
-- Lecture quizzes are only for students who missed a lecture!
-(It’s okay to do them regardless).
--->
+-  If you attend discussion in person, no submission is required (it's okay to do them regardless) -->

 **Instructor:** <a href="https://people.eecs.berkeley.edu/~ddgarcia/">Teaching Professor Dan Garcia</a>